knative/docs/blog/README.md

 ### Embargoed Content

-The blog repository on GitHub is public, therefore any content that needs to remain confidential until a certain time (for example: release posts, security vulnerabilities) should be submitted via the form directly.
+**IMPORTANT:** The blog repository on GitHub is public.
+Any content that needs to remain confidential until a certain time (for example: release posts, security vulnerabilities), should be submitted through the form directly.

 ```diff
 - We need to set up this process